swcarpentry/sql-novice-survey/_episodes/04-calc.md

 > |DR-3 |
 > |MSK-4|
 >
-> Some major site identifiers are two letters long and some are three.
+> Some major site identifiers (i.e. the letter codes) are two letters long and some are three.
 > The "in string" function `instr(X, Y)`
 > returns the 1-based index of the first occurrence of string Y in string X,
 > or 0 if Y does not exist in X.